 Stunning views

-On this day of the Ausangate Trek we woke up in Upis with a beautiful sunrise.
+On this day of the Ausangate Hike we woke up in Upis with a beautiful sunrise.
 The alpenglow of the Andes is pure magic.
 For breakfast, we had some bread and a delicious quinoa and apple cinnamon porridge.
 I also stuck to my daily routine of starting the day with two cups of instant coffee, that I would make so thick it looked like tar on my stirring spoon.
 Antonio told us about our plan for the day, which would take us up and over our first of four passes on the trek.
 This one would be Pas Arapa Apacheta, at 16,150 ft.
 The total distance for day two would be a little more than 10 miles, with 3,000 ft of climbing.

 However, the first mile of hiking was a bit boggy, and it wasn’t long before Edith dunked one of her feet into the ice cold glacial water we were trying so hard to avoid.
 Luckily, her feet dried quickly in the dry air.
 We took a few pictures at the base of Ausangate before beginning our steep climb to the pass.
 This is also the moment I really started to appreciate Antonio as a guide.
 His timing was impeccable.
 One second he would be there giving us the history and geography background of the landscape, then he’d be off ahead giving us plenty of time to ourselves.